 Take a look at this example:

-In case none of the campaigns from the Normal tier are eligible for display due to limits, targeting, or capping, the Default tier comes into action.
-You may also set different campaigns for your Default tier to diversify your monetisation methods.
+If none of the campaigns from the higher-ranked tiers is eligible for display due to limits, targeting, or capping, the Fallback tier comes into action.
+You may also set different campaigns for your Fallback tier to diversify your monetisation methods.

 Here are a few hints on what kind of campaigns you may want to use as a default one: